 The Paul B. Redman Youth Leadership Award is presented by the Women’s Board of Franklin Park Conservatory and Botanical Gardens, this award is given to an outstanding youth gardener age 18 or younger.
 An award of $250 is given to the winner to further his/her education and interest in gardening or to make improvement in his/her community.

 From installing a cistern to conserve water, to offering lessons on composting, recycling and soil health, the Highland Youth Garden has developed practices to ensure stainability for future generations.

 The Sustainability Award is presented to a garden that is utilizing sustainable community gardening practices, including community-building activities, sustainable garden design, and utilization of green practices (e.g. rain barrels) and / or has proven sustainable over the long term. $250 is awarded to further advance the sustainability of the community garden.

 Community Gardener of the Year

 Community Gardener of the Year award is presented to an individual who is exceptionally dedicated to his/her neighborhood garden and or the movement of community gardening in central Ohio.
-An award of $250 will be given to the winner to be applied toward his/her community gardening project.
+An award of $250 is given to the winner to be applied toward his/her community gardening project.

 Community Garden of the Year

 Community Garden of the Year award is presented to a neighborhood gardening project for beautification and/or food production.
-An award of $500 will be given to the top garden in this category.
+An award of $500 is given to the top garden in this category.